cmeldas/brother_ql-820NWBc_serial_number/README.md

-# brother_ql-820NWBc_serial_number
-Brother QL-820NWVc serial number
+# Brother QL-820NWVc Serial Number

+For some inexplicable reason, Brother requires you to enter the serial number when downloading P-touch Editor and other tools needed for the printer.
+Since my serial number is barely visible, I am storing it here.

+To cmeldas' eyes only:
+`È82700G3G211682`